Naltrexone (Revia or Vivitrol) is a medication to treat opioid use disorder (OUD) and alcohol use disorder (AUD).

 Patients must not be dependent on alcohol or opioids when starting Naltrexone therapy.
 Doctors often complete a medically assisted alcohol treatment before administering Naltrexone.
 This way, they can reduce the chances of substantial side effects such as nausea and vomiting.

-Naltrexone works by reducing cravings, blocks the “high” feeling that makes you want to use alcohol, and also helps minimize the amount of alcohol if there is consumption.
+Naltrexone reduces cravings, blocks the “high” feeling that makes you want to use alcohol, and also helps minimize the amount of alcohol if there is consumption.
 Additionally, if the patient decides to stop drinking entirely, taking this drug helps patients maintain their sobriety.